Frank A. DeMarco: University of Windsor

-To round out his academic career, which had begun in the classroom decades before, DeMarco decided in 1980 to return to the classroom and research, as a Professor of Engineering.
+To round out DeMarco's academic career, which had begun in the classroom decades before, he decided in 1980 to return to the classroom and research, as a professor of engineering.
 At the same time, he was also appointed to the Board of Governors of the International Development Research Centre, a Canadian government-sponsored think tank to support ideas and research for the application of science and technology to solving problems of the developing regions of the world.
 In 1984 he was appointed by Premier William Davis as a member of the Ontario Council of University Affairs.

-During his long career, DeMarco also made a significant imprint on many other aspects of education in the Windsor community: as founding chair of the Board of Governors of St Clair College of Applied Arts and Technology (1967–68), elected member of the Essex County School Board, President of the Greater Windsor Foundation (1976–77), member of a number of industry- based scholarship selection committees and other community initiatives.
+DeMarco also made a significant imprint on many other aspects of education in the Windsor community: as founding chair of the Board of Governors of St Clair College of Applied Arts and Technology (1967–68), elected member of the Essex County School Board, President of the Greater Windsor Foundation (1976–77), member of a number of industry-based scholarship selection committees and other community initiatives.

 DeMarco retired from the University of Windsor in 1986 after a forty year career.
-That same year he was awarded an Honorary Doctorate of Education and was also appointed Professor Emeritus, Faculty of Engineering.
+That same year he was awarded an honorary doctorate of education and was also appointed professor emeritus, Faculty of Engineering.

 Athletic career

 Frank DeMarco was an outstanding athlete and received the "University of Toronto Most Versatile Athlete Award."
 He played in what was the highest level of Canadian football in his day, known as the Ontario Rugby Football Union (ORFU), a league that competed for the Grey Cup, and which later evolved into the CFL in the late fifties.
 DeMarco played for the Toronto Balmy Beach Beachers, in the position of end, for three seasons 1943, 1944 and 1945.
 When he moved to Windsor in 1946 he played quarterback in the same league for the Windsor Rockets.

 In hockey, he played three seasons as a defenceman (1943–45) for the Toronto Staffords, in the Ontario Hockey Association.
-In 1943 he pitched for Coppercliff Redmen in the Nickel Belt Baseball League when they won Northern Ontario Sr."A" Championship.
+In 1943 he pitched for Coppercliff Redmen in the Nickel Belt Baseball League when they won Northern Ontario Sr. "A" Championship.
 In later life he excelled in curling and in golf.